thtrieu/deepgeo/README.md

 For example, `res.002.depth.07.part.00031` contains training examples number 31000 to 31999 (read `part.00031`) that are collected by worker number 2 (read `res.002`), because each file contains exactly 1000 training examples.
 Each training example in this file is the correct action to take starting from a state that is 7 steps away from the goal (read `depth.07`).

 **Possible room to improve:** Our current perception is that this random sketch generation is the bottleneck of the whole pipeline.
-The most time consuming component is implemented here: the subgraph isomorphism matching algorithm implemented in `trieu_graph_match.py`.
+The most time consuming component is implemented here: the subgraph isomorphism matching algorithm implemented in function **`trieu_graph_match.recursively_match(..)`**.
 Improving the speed of this algorithm might be crucial to scaling up.
 For example, with the default `max_construction=7` and `max_depth=45` above, it takes 4 processes ran in nearly a day to collect a few millions examples.
 One can argue that using the same amount of resource and targeting for the same amount of training examples, exploration at, say, `max_construction=50` and `max_depth=100` will give drastically higher quality training examples.
 The improvement in speed can be coming from a better algorithm, better parallelization or lower level language implementation.

 To have a better look into this random generation process, try `interactive` mode: